Homemade Taco Seasoning

 close up overhead shot of wooden spoon in bowl of homemade taco seasoning

 Store bought packets can contain over 100 ingredients, some of them aren’t even listed because they have trace amounts.
-Some are to prevent caking and others to perserve flavor.
-Yes, homemade is still a lengthy list, but I would bet you that most are already in your spice cabinet.
+Yes, homemade taco seasoning is still a lengthy list, but I would bet you that most are already in your spice cabinet.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 • Chili Powder: A blend of ground dried chili peppers, it offers a rich, earthy, and slightly smoky flavor with a moderate level of heat, adding depth and warmth to dishes.